-On 23 December 2002, Bolsas y Mercados Españoles submitted a request to file taxes under the consolidated tax regime for the group of which Bolsas y Mercados Españoles has been the parent company since 1 January 2003, whereby such group also includes the Company.
+On 23 December 2002, BME submitted a request to file corporate taxes under the consolidated tax regime for the group of which Bolsas y Mercados Españoles has been the parent company since 1 January 2003, whereby such group also includes the Company.
+On 1 January 2021, due to the purchase of BME by SIX Group AG in fiscal year 2020 (Note 1), BME became the representative body of the consolidated tax group, with SIX Group AG being the non-resident parent entity of the group.